DerwenAI/pytextrank/README.rst

 `Mihalcea 2004 <http://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf>`_
 paper.

-Modifications to the original Mihalcea algorithm include:
+Modifications to the original algorithm by
+`Rada Mihalcea <https://web.eecs.umich.edu/~mihalcea/>`_, et al.
+include:

 -  fixed bug; see `Java impl, 2008 <https://github.com/ceteri/textrank>`_
 -  use of lemmatization instead of stemming
 -  verbs included in the graph (but not in the resulting keyphrases)
+-  named entity recognition
 -  normalized keyphrase ranks used in summarization

 The results produced by this implementation are intended more for use